slut-wg/proxy/README.md

 ### Admin Dashboard

-Visit `http://localhost:8000/v2/admin` in your browser (requires admin key in query params).
+Visit `http://localhost:8000/v2/admin` in your browser.

 ## Architecture

 The proxy is built with:

 - **Starlette** for the web framework
-- **msgspec** for fast JSON serialization
+- **msgspec** for fast JSON serialization & structs
 - **anyio-sqlite** for database operations
 - **TypeSpec** for API specification compliance